An Activity-Based Model of Transport Demand for Greater Melbourne: Method

 Figure~\ref{fig:vista-person-trips} gives a visual representation of the sequence of activities and trips of the example person \kk{Y12H0000104P02} of Table~\ref{tab:vista-trips-sample} with each row of the table represented by a numbered arrow in the figure.
-Person \kk{Y12H0000104P02}'s day could be summarised as: left home at 9am (540 minutes past midnight) and 15 minutes later performed a quick work related activity that lasted three minutes (maybe to the local post office?); went back home via a quick seven minute stop to buy something (a morning coffee perhaps?); stayed at home from 9:35am (575 minutes past midnight) to 3pm (900 minutes past midnight); did another quick 15 minute round trip to the shops; then stayed home for the rest of the day.
+Person \kk{Y12H0000104P02}'s day could be summarized as: left home at 9am (540 minutes past midnight) and 15 minutes later performed a quick work-related activity that lasted three minutes (maybe to the local post office?); went back home via a quick seven-minute stop to buy something (a morning coffee perhaps?); stayed at home from 9:35am (575 minutes past midnight) to 3pm (900 minutes past midnight); did another quick 15 minute round trip to the shops; then stayed home for the rest of the day.

 The trips of sample person \kk{Y12H0000104P02} highlight some important choices that must be made when interpreting the data.
 For instance, did the person go to different shops (as we suggest in Figure~\ref{fig:vista-person-trips}) or the same one?
 Does the same assumption apply for all kinds of trips?
-In general, we apply the following rules to multiple trips for the same kind of activity during the day.
+In general, we applied the following rules to multiple trips for the same kind of activity during the day.

-\begin{itemize} \item All trips that start and end at a home related activity (\kk{ORIGPURP1} or \kk{DESTPURP1} contains the string `Home') are assumed to be associated with the same home location. \item All sub-tours (sequences of activities starting and ending at home, such as the morning and afternoon sub-tours of person \kk{Y12H0000104P02}) that contain multiple work-related trips are assumed to be associated with a single work location, however the work locations between two sub-tours are allowed to be different. \item All other trips (including shopping related trips) are assumed to be potentially associated with different locations, even if performed within the same sub-tour. \end{itemize}
+\begin{itemize} \item All trips that start and end at a home-related activity (\kk{ORIGPURP1} or \kk{DESTPURP1} contain the string `Home') are assumed to be associated with the same home location. \item All sub-tours (sequences of activities starting and ending at home, such as the morning and afternoon sub-tours of person \kk{Y12H0000104P02}) that contain multiple work-related trips are assumed to be associated with a single work location, however work locations may change between two sub-tours (i.e., whenever the agent arrives at home). \item All other trips (including shopping-related trips) are assumed to be potentially associated with different locations, even if performed within the same sub-tour. \end{itemize}